openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

 - When the decorated variable is of the Boolean, string, or number type, its value change can be observed.

-- When the decorated variable is of the class or Object type, its value change and value changes of all its attributes, that is, the attributes that **Object.keys(observedObject)** returns.
+- When the decorated variable is of the class or object type, its value change as well as value changes of all its attributes (the attributes that **Object.keys(observedObject)** returns) can be observed.

 - When the decorated variable is of the array type, the addition, deletion, and updates of array items can be observed.